rahildoshi97/materforge/paper/paper.md

 # Availability

 MaterForge is an open-source software distributed under the [BSD-3-Clause License](https://github.com/rahildoshi97/materforge/blob/master/LICENSE).
-The source code, comprehensive documentation, and example configurations are available at [https://github.com/rahildoshi97/materforge](https://github.com/rahildoshi97/materforge).
+The source code, documentation, and examples are available at [https://github.com/rahildoshi97/materforge](https://github.com/rahildoshi97/materforge).
 The software can be installed via [PyPI](https://pypi.org/project/materforge/) using `pip install materforge`.

 # Acknowledgements

-This work was funded by the European High Performance Computing Joint Undertaking and Poland, Germany, Spain, Hungary, France and Greece under grant agreement number: 101093457.
+This work was funded by the European High Performance Computing Joint Undertaking under grant agreement number: 101093457.
-Additional funding was provided by the Deutsche Forschungsgemeinschaft e.V.
-(DFG, German Research Foundation) and carried out within the framework of Research Unit FOR-5134, “Solidification Cracks during Laser Beam Welding:
+Additional funding was provided by the Deutsche Forschungsgemeinschaft within Research Unit FOR-5134, “Solidification Cracks during Laser Beam Welding:
 High Performance Computing for High Performance Processing”, (Grant No. 434946896).
 We thank Carola Forster for providing the material data for Steel 1.4301 using JMatPro.